Flipper games for monadically stable graph classes: Relations to flip-flatness and existential monadic stability

 \begin{proof}[Proof of Lemma~\ref{lem:flipper_to_stable}]

 Let $r \in \N$ be arbitrary.
-Let $k$ be a number of rounds such that Pseudo-Flipper wins the Pseudo-Flipper game of radius $r$ on any $G \in \CC$ in at most $k$ rounds; such $k$ exists by our assumptions.
+Let $k$ be a number of rounds such that Flipper wins the confining separation game of radius $r$ on any $G \in \CC$ in at most $k$ rounds; such $k$ exists by our assumptions.
 Let $c$ be the maximal possible number of different $\F$-flips on any graph $G$ with respect to any $\F$ with $|\F| \le k$; it is easily seen that such number exists (the upper bound does not depend on any particular $G$ and $\F$, only on $k$).
 For $m \in \N$ denote by $R(m)$ the least number $N$ such that any coloring of the edges of a clique with $N$ vertices using $c$ colors yields a monochromatic clique of size $m$.
 Such a number exists by Ramsey's theorem.
 Set $s_r:=k^2$ and for $m \in \N$ set $N_r(m):=R(m)^k$.
 Let $m \in \N$ and let $G \in \CC$ and $A \subseteq V(G)$ with $|A| > N_r(m)$.
-From the definition of the Pseudo-Flipper game of radius $r$ follows that whenever Pseudo-Flipper can win such game in $k$ rounds, then he can also win in $k$ rounds if we decide that the initial arena $A_0$ is a subset of $V(G)$.
-Indeed, in every round we intersect the previous arena with something that depends only on the partition played by Pseudo-Flipper.
+From the definition of the game it follows that whenever Flipper can win such game in $k$ rounds, then he can also win in $k$ rounds if we decide that the initial arena $A_0$ is a subset of $V(G)$.
+Indeed, in every round we intersect the previous arena with something that depends only on the partition played by Flipper.
 Therefore, set $A_0 :=A$.
-We will extract a partition $\F$ and an $\F$-flip $H$ of $G$ with the desired properties from a play of the Pseudo-Flipper game played on $G$.
-We define a strategy for Connector in the Pseudo-Flipper game played on $G$ as follows.
-Let $\F_i$ denote the partition of $V(G)$ resulting from Pseudo-Flipper's choices after $i$ rounds.
-For $i>0$, in the $i$th round, if there is a vertex $v \in A_{i-1}$ such that $|B^r_{{\F}_{i-1}}(v) \cap A_{i-1}| > R(m)^{k-i}$ then Connector picks $v$ as $c_i$, otherwise Connector picks any vertex in $A_{i-1}$.
-In other words, Connector tries to make sure that $|A_i|> R(m)^{k-i}$ in $i$th round whenever possible.
+We will extract a partition $\F$ and an $\F$-flip $H$ of $G$ with the desired properties from a play of the Flipper game played on $G$.
+We define a strategy for Localizer in the Flipper game played on $G$ as follows.
+Let $\F_i$ denote the partition of $V(G)$ resulting from Flipper's choices after $i$ rounds.
+For $i>0$, in the $i$th round, if there is a vertex $v \in A_{i-1}$ such that $|B^r_{{\F}_{i-1}}(v) \cap A_{i-1}| > R(m)^{k-i}$ then Localizer picks $v$ as $c_i$, otherwise Localizer picks any vertex in $A_{i-1}$.
+In other words, Localizer tries to make sure that $|A_i|> R(m)^{k-i}$ in $i$th round whenever possible.